ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 The subjects can be any identity known to Istio.
 In the demo scenario, only the service accounts are known.
 Istio defines a service account as a user identity.
-As with the services names, the service account reference needs to be the full reference scoped towards the cluster.
+As with the service names, the service account reference needs to be the full reference scoped towards the cluster.
 This allows services from outside of the namespaces to be specified as well.

 ```yaml